MileHacker Logo

 Special Weather Considerations

 Marrakech experiences extreme summer temperatures, frequently exceeding 40°C (104°F) in July and August.
 Occasional dust storms, locally known as sirocco or chergui winds, occur, notably in spring and summer.
-These storms reduce visibility and atmospheric quality.
+These storms reduce sight and atmospheric quality.
 Morocco does not experience monsoons or hurricanes.

 Summer Challenges